pvlib/pvanalytics/README.md

     humidity, etc.)
   * `outliers` contains different functions for identifying outliers in the data.
+  * `gaps` contains functions for identifying gaps in the data (i.e. missing values, stuck values, and interpolation).

-  Other quality checks such as detecting stuck values, interpolation, and timestamp errors will also be included in `quality`.
+  Other quality checks such as detecting timestamp errors will also be included in `quality`.
 * `filtering` as the name implies, contains functions for data filtering (e.g. day/night or solar position)
 * `features` contains functions for identifying features in the data